awslabs/aws-well-architected-labs/content/Cost/300_Labs/300_Optimization_Data_Collection/1_Deploy_Main_Resources.md

 ![Images/upload_templates3.png](/Cost/300_Optimization_Data_Collection/Images/upload_templates3.png)

 3. Call the stack **OptimizationDataCollectionStack** and fill Deployment parameters.
 The Role mentioned in **Multi Account Role Name** parameter will be deployed in the next step.
  Select the **Code bucket** for the region you are deploying in and fill **Management account Id**.
-You have the option to change the name of your access roles, if you do please make the same changes in the other deployments.
+You have the option to change the name of your access roles, if you do please make the same changes in the **Role for Management Account** and the  **Read Only roles for Data Collector** deployments.

  Under available modules section select modules which you would like to deploy.
 Detailed description of each module can be found [here](../3_data_collection_modules)
  Click **Next** and **Next again**
 ![Images/Main_CF_Parameters.png](/Cost/300_Optimization_Data_Collection/Images/Main_CF_Parameters.png)